 If you’re not up for walking in the heat, though, a great way to get the most out of a day at Valley of Fire is by seeing its best viewpoints from the comfort of your car or chartering a bus from Las Vegas and driving your way through scenic Mouse’s Tank Road.

 Millions of years ago, the Colorado Plateau was crashed by natural forces, and Sedona’s otherworldly-looking landscape was formed.
 Sedona’s majestic landscape is a sight you’re not bound to forget anytime soon, boasting gorgeous river canyons, red rock formations that look straight out of Mars, and sandstone spires lining the scenery.

 One of the best ways to explore Sedona is by hitting one of its dozens of trails (there are more than a hundred of them on the menu!).
-Another must is to explore downtown Sedona, one of the sunniest cities in the US, to learn about the history of the area at the many museums and cultural centers on offer (don’t miss out on visiting the Sedona Heritage Museum!).
+Another must is to explore downtown Sedona, one of the sunniest cities in the US, to learn about the area’s history at the many museums and cultural centers on offer (don’t miss out on visiting the Sedona Heritage Museum!).